DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 </summary>
 <br>
 ```
-To provide a clue to the client that the request went through, and the delete was processed
+To provide a clue to the client that the request went through and the delete was processed
 ```
 <br>
 <br>